exercism/DEPRECATED.help.exercism.io/app/pages/process/fetching-exercises.md

 $ cd path/to/exercism/project # or whatever
 ```

 You can work on them using your usual editor, tools, and environment.
+Read the <a class="link-side-menu" href="#sidr">getting started guide</a> of your language to find out how to run the tests.

 As soon as you have submitted code to an exercise, `exercism fetch` will provide you with access to the next exercise.

+<a class="secondary-button" href="submitting-exercises.html">Submitting Exercises</a>